 These fees are USUALLY discounted when multiple documents are prepared.
 Typically you will save $50 or more per person by preparing a Will with a Power of Attorney or both types of Power of Attorney.
 Call for exact price details for your situation.
 Documents requiring unusual clauses and extra planning may cost more as well.

-Where necessary, we will travel outside of our offices and in those instances our usual hourly rates for extra time and any major disbursements will apply to client accounts.
+Where necessary, we will travel outside of our offices, and in those instances, our usual hourly rates for extra time and any major disbursements will apply to client accounts.

 The above fees are discounted when multiple documents are prepared.
 Clients pay the fee on a first meeting to discuss wills and then the documents are reviewed and signed on a second visit.
 We usually store the original signed Will and give clients 2 copies.
-For Powers of Attorney we usually make 3 originals and the client keeps 2 and we hold the 3rd.
-We keep original documents in our heavy fire proof filing cabinet at our office until they are needed or signed out by the client.
+For Powers of Attorney, we usually make 3 originals and the client keeps 2 and we hold the 3rd.
+We keep original documents in our heavy fireproof filing cabinet at our office until they are needed or signed out by the client.
 We encourage you to get your will done soon.
-Nobody knows when their will is going to be needed or when they may lose capacity to sign a will or power of attorney.
+Nobody knows when their will is going to be needed or when they may lose the capacity to sign a will or power of attorney.

 Some clients require personalized estate planning for their special situations.
-In some situations it is advisable to have more than one Will.
+In some situations, it is advisable to have more than one Will.
 We may refer you to accountants or other experts to help with planning.
 This will cost you extra to engage such professionals but probably save later costs in taxes paid by the estate and provide more structured plans for future generations to preserve wealth.
-We can assist you with up to date information about recent changes in the legal requirements of tax structures.
-Please call Shannon at Extension 112 (Press 3) for an appointment for a Will, Power of Attorney or Estate Planning.
+We can assist you with up-to-date information about recent changes in the legal requirements of tax structures.
+Please call Shannon at Extension 112 (Press 3) for an appointment for a Will, Power of Attorney, or Estate Planning.
 The first meeting is free and with no obligation to proceed with us.
 Plan carefully for the next generation.